-This depends on your personal preference.
-It is okay to run a whole house fan as long as the outside temperature is cooler than that inside.
-Many companies recommend them running throughout the night to keep the house consistently cool so in the morning the air conditioner will have an easy job keeping the house cool.
+How long you run a whole house fan is entirely your personal preference.
+It is recommended to run the whole house fan as long as the outdoor temperature is cooler than that indoors.
+Many companies recommend running them throughout the night to keep the house consistently cool, so in the morning, the air conditioner will have an easy job keeping the house cool.

 What is the best time to run a whole house fan?

 As mentioned above, whole house fans can be run whenever the outside temperature is lower than that is inside.
 So what are the best times to run them?

 The best times to run a whole house fan are evenings, nights, and early mornings.
 These are the usual times when the outside temperature remains lower than that inside.
 These times depend on the climate you live in.
 My recommendation is to run the fan whenever outdoors are cooler.

 How to run a whole house fan in a two-story house?

 Many houses are two-storied.
 How will you run a whole house fan in such a house?
 Worry not, the steps are the same as running one in a one-story house.
 Here are they;

 - Close the attic door as well as the fire dampers.

 - Partially open two windows on the ground floor and one window on the first floor.